-Web-based foreclosure companies charge a fee for providing you with a list of foreclosure properties.
+- Web-based foreclosure companies charge a fee for providing you with a list of foreclosure properties.
 The reason that it takes time, trouble and expertise to locate and assemble accurate national foreclosure lists.
-You may find it's worth it to let these companies search for you.
+You may find it's worth it to let companies like Foreclosure.com and RealtyTrac search for you.

 - Courthouse Steps Auctions: You might also want to try your hand at bidding for a foreclosure on the courthouse steps.
 Beware that professionals often rule these premises.
 The downside is you generally are required to pay cash and buy the property sight unseen, and you could be assuming liens or judgments and be forced to pay delinquent property taxes.